 The best prescription sunglasses for 2024

-Now that summer is just about here, it's the perfect time to upgrade your sunglasses with frames that showcase the latest style, with lenses that protect your eyes while providing the sharpest vision possible.
-The latest lenses used within prescription sunglasses take advantage of new technologies that enhance detail, while reducing or eliminating glare.
+Now that summer is in full swing, it's the perfect time to upgrade your sunglasses.
+The latest lenses in prescription sunglasses take advantage of new technologies that enhance detail, while reducing glare.

-Prescription sunglasses can accommodate single-vision lenses, bi-focals or progressives.
-A new pair of prescription sunglasses can make driving safer, provide more comfort and reduce eye strain whenever you're outdoors.
-Plus, you have the ability to customize your lenses and the material they're made from, based on your needs and lifestyle -- while the frames you choose can showcase your unique style and personality.
+Prescription sunglasses can include single-vision lenses, bi-focals or even progressives.
+A new pair of prescription sunglasses can make driving safer, not to mention more comfortable.
+Plus, you can customize your lenses and your frames to match your unique style and personality.

-Whether you're looking for the latest designer sunglass frames (like Ray-Ban prescription sunglasses), a timeless look from a prestigious designer (like Vint & Work), sunglasses for a specific sport, Warby Parker sunglasses that are perfect for everyday wear, or cheap prescription sunglasses that won't drain your bank account, you're in luck.
+Whether you're looking for the latest designer sunglass frames (like Ray-Bans), a timeless look from a prestigious designer (like Vint & Work), sunglasses for a specific sport, Warby Parker sunglasses that are perfect for everyday, or just cheap prescription sunglasses that won't drain your bank account, you're in luck.
 Our team of in-house shopping experts have curated this roundup of the best places to shop for prescription sunglasses online.
-And many of these options will save money.
+And many of these options will save you money.

 Meanwhile, when shopping for prescription eyeglasses, be sure to also check out our roundup of the best places to buy prescription glasses online.